tsandefer/dsi_capstone_2/README.md

     * Accepting "bad" annotations (FP)
     * Rejecting "good" annotations (FN)

-## A Potential Solution
-Thanks to some exciting innovations in NLP over the past few years, it might be possible to create an evaluation system that is able to automatically accept/reject user-submitted annotations.

-In order to create a system like this, we must consider:

-**What makes a "good" Genius annotation?**
+So, what makes a good Genius annotation?

 <p align="center">
   <img src="images/good_tates.png" width = 400>
 </p>

-The main goal of Genius is to explain lyrics and help make them more accessible to listeners.
-Generally, these are explanations regarding the semantic and/or cultural meanings behind lyrics, which can often cryptic and filled with linguistic subtleties that we wouldn't normally expect a computer to pick up on, like the double meaning in this line of Frank Ocean's *Pilot Jones*:
+For example, this is a good explanation of the double meaning in this line of Frank Ocean's *Pilot Jones*:

 <p align="center">
   <img src="images/frank_ann.png" width = 400>
   <br></br>
   <img src="images/frank.png" width = 400>
 </p>

 However, annotations can be anything that helps add to the experience of the music, which isn't limited to this sort of explanation.
 For example, verified artists can annotate their own lyrics, and often discuss how they were feeling the day they wrote the lines, rather than explaining the meaning behind them.